robbchu/Convolutional-Neural-Network-on-Text-Classification/README.md

 # Fake News Classification by Kaggle Competition

-The repository contains files for the Kaggle competition on fake news classification.
+The repository contains files for the Kaggle competition on fake news classification(Chinese).

 In a nutshell, we implement this inference task by Convolutional Neural Network with 2 different design on input.
 And we find the result achieves the best score by combination of them.
 For detail, please refer to the [report](https://drive.google.com/open?id=1Ge4FcjNUcLbFVbhMke4qKA7DLaTU8Cxm) of this project.